 Zu Card is used to pay the fare to travel on the bus, you can recharge/top-up your Zu Card at Zu Ticketing booths at stations.
 Ticket vending machines at Zu stations.
-Online banking system and easy paisa /Jazz Cash franchises.
+The online banking system and easy paisa /Jazz Cash franchises.
 If you don’t have enough balance on a ZU card, the validator will just show the negative fare and raise a beef sound.
 You will not be allowed to leave BRT stations till the time, the fare is not paid.
-Its mandatory to tap Zu Card both at exit and entry; otherwise maximum of the fare will be charged.
-Failure to tap Zu card in Bicycle docking will lead to blocking of card.
-Passenger need to unblock ZU card at Kiosk.
+It’s mandatory to tap Zu Card both at exit and entry; otherwise maximum of the fare will be charged.
+Failure to tap the Zu card in Bicycle docking will lead to the blocking of the card.
+Passengers need to unblock their ZU card at Kiosk.

-You are advised to take care of their Zu Card.
+You are advised to take care of your Zu Card.
 There is no refund if the Zu Card is stolen or lost.
-Balance can be transferred for card which are registered against NIC.
-If a ZU card is inoperable due to a technical fault, the staff at ticket officer shall replace the faulty ZU Card free of charge and transfer the stored value balance, if any, to a new card and return to you within a maximum of five working days.
+Balance can be transferred for cards that are registered against NIC.
+If a ZU card is inoperable due to a technical fault, the staff at the ticket officer shall replace the faulty ZU Card free of charge and transfer the stored value balance, if any, to a new card and return it to you within a maximum of five working days.
 You can also return a broken card at Zu Station, and purchase a new one.
 If there is an existing balance in the broken card, it will be transferred to your new card.